 Create a safe environment where employees feel comfortable to express their opinions on the workplace and their managers.
 You can set aside time for team meetings to gain valuable insight about the workplace and how it can be improved.
 Staff will be less likely to share their evaluation online if they feel comfortable to share with you directly.

 When you do receive feedback from employees, we encourage you not to get defensive.
 Stay open minded and search for solutions that will resolve the issue.

 5. Ask for Help

-If you do the things above, and have a good workplace culture, and you need help to hire employees, why not involve your team and ask for help?
+If you do the things above, and have a good workplace culture, and you need help with hiring employees and talent management, why not involve your team and ask for help?
 You could say you’ve got a recruitment campaign on just now, and you need their help and would they mind leaving a review on Glassdoor sharing their experience.
 If you have an engaged workforce, they will want to help you.
 You might also find employees are happy to share their feelings on social media, including LinkedIn and how great your workplace is, and this will impact positively with people wanting to join your business.

 Review your existing Glassdoor and Indeed presence.
 If you don’t have any reviews at all, think about how you could encourage employees to leave a review.
-If your team are expressing how positive they feel about the workplace and your managers are leading your team correctly, you won’t have to worry about the reviews being negative.
+If your team are expressing how positive they feel about the workplace and your managers are leading your team correctly, you won’t have to worry about the negative reviews.

 In the case that you receive negative reviews, why not ask your existing team for constructive feedback and check if they feel the same way.
 It can feel really disappointing to receive a bad review.
 However, it’s important not to get defensive and actually use it as a learning opportunity.
 Highlight all the issues brought to your attention and work out ways you can resolve them.
 Express to your team the changes you plan to make so they know creating a positive working environment is a priority to you.